Smashitter2020/BootstrapQuiz/README.md

 # BootstrapQuiz
-A simple quiz used for Bootstrap classes and components.
+Used to try out simple Bootstrap classes and components quiz.